Weather PolicyUpdated Thursday February 22, 2018 by Leopard Lacrosse.

 If lightening encroaches within a distance of 6 miles, practices and games will be suspended until 30-minutes have passed since the last strike within a distance of 6 miles.
 The Lovejoy Leopards Lacrosse program uses the “30-30” Rule regarding lightning to determine when to seek shelter.

 30 Seconds – STOP: Stop the practice/game when there is a 30 second or less “flash to bang” (thunder) time.
 A 30 second “flash to bang” ratio means the lightning strike is 6 miles away.
+The Weather Bug app is also used to track lightning strikes in the area and to determine the distance from the field.

 30 minutes – RESUME: Resume the practice/game no sooner than 30 minutes after the last visible lightning flash or thunder.